kansasgis/NG911/GettingStarted.md

 Additional documentation for each toolset can be found in the “Docs” folder.

 Questions?
-Please email Kristen Jordan Koenig at kristen@kgs.ku.edu
+Please email Kristen Jordan Koenig at kristen.kgs@ku.edu